Understanding the Schedule

 Time Grids are system time allocations that help manage time slot availability for online bookings and Service Hours are the scheduled hours during which the resources are available for work.
 To view and setup the Time Grids and Service Hours from the schedule:

 Open the Schedule from the Role Centre, select Related from the menu bar and choose either Time Grids or Service Hours.

 To learn more on how to setup the Time Grids follow this link, Setting Up Time Grids.

 To learn more on how to setup the Service Hours follow this link, Setting Up Service Hours.

 In Garage Hive, resources refer to all of the assets that the company has that aid and support the business in completing its work, including the technicians.
 Technicians are added via User Management, but their appearance in the schedule can be controlled.
 Here’s how to add or manage resources in the schedule in general:

-- In the top-right corner, search for Schedule Resource Group and select it from the results.
+- In the top-right corner, choose the icon, enter Schedule Resource Group and select the related link.

-In the list that appears, select the Default resource group and then click Specifications from the actions bar.
+In the list that appears, select the Default resource group and then click Specifications from the menu bar.

 The Default resource group’s resources are displayed in the list.
 You can add a resource to the schedule from here by selecting a cell in the Resource No. column and choosing from the drop-down list.